Nike shares jump on leaner inventory, better margins outlook

 By Savyata Mishra

-Sept 29 (Reuters) - Nike NKE.N shares surged about 10% in premarket trading on Friday as the company further trimmed its inventory ahead of the all-important holiday shopping season and forecast improved second-quarter gross margin due to fewer discounts.
+Sept 29 (Reuters) - Nike NKE.N shares climbed as much as 11% on Friday as the company further trimmed its inventory ahead of the all-important holiday shopping season and forecast improved second-quarter gross margin due to fewer discounts.

-The world's largest sportswear maker faced bloated inventories as demand waned in the United States due to lower discretionary spending, as well as lingering supply-chain glitches.
-Its shares have declined about 23% so far in 2023.
+The world's largest sportswear maker has focused on reducing its inventory, bringing it down by 10% to $8.7 billion in the first quarter from a year earlier, when stock levels surged on reduced orders from retailers as discretionary spending fell.

-In the first quarter, inventory levels fell to $8.7 billion from $9.66 billion a year earlier.
-The company estimated a 100 basis point boost to current-quarter gross margin while maintaining its annual forecasts.
+The company had turned to steep discounting to clear the excess inventory, which had weighed on its margins in the past few quarters.
+Its shares have declined about 19% so far in 2023, including Friday's session moves.

 Nike's expectations for improving markdowns "is very encouraging, considering the overall challenging promotional environment for the footwear industry...," said Drake MacFarlane, research analyst at M Science.